fznsakib/arduino-mapping/README.md

 measured at.

 Independent variables:
-  - Number of proximity sensors used (1 and 2)
+  - Number of IR proximity sensors used (1 or 2)
   - Size of square perimeter

 Dependent variable: